 The Faulty Towers area has some of the best rock quality in the area.
 There is a wide range of climbing here from moderate trad lines to hard sport climbs.
 It gets morning sunshine, but provides ample shade on the northern sides and is a wonderful warm-weather area.
 There are four general area at Faulty Towers: Alien Wall, Glade Wall, Lower Wall, and The Towers.
 Glade Wall is a magical perched area that was the first area developed here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Faulty Towers:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Faulty Towers:

 Featured Route For Faulty Towers

 Double Fault 5.12 7b+ 27 VIII+ 26 E6 6b AZ

 : Central Arizona

 Right tower, delicate face climbing requiring a tricky sequence to get through the sustained lower crux.
 Difficult on-sight, rewarded by superb rock quality and one of the most fun sequences in LD.
 Took us a while to figure this out, but the rewards are high indeed!
 Clearing the upper bulges means taking any rest you can find.
 Runout between the upper bolts. ...[more]
 Browse More Classics in AZ

 A faulty tower that made the opening sequence of D...

 BETA PHOTO: Faulty Towers Area from the road (not showing the ...